So, read on for a comprehensive review of both services. Wix vs WordPress! Which will it be for you?

 - The complete removal of WordPress' branding

 Last but not least, there's WordPress‘ Ecommerce plan, their most extensive bundle.
-This permits you to:
+For $45 / month this plan permits you to:

 - Sell unlimited products or services